 As a graduate of this programme you will be well prepared for senior research and other positions in banking, fund management, consultancy, central banks and international bodies.

 You will be sent all the study materials that you need to complete the programme, which may typically include:

 - A core text specially written for the course.
 This is the backbone of the course and is comparable to a series of lecures.
 It is organised into eight study units, each of which lasts one week.

 - Online and multimedia tools.
 Some courses provide video lectures on DVD.
 These expand on issues that have been raised in the course and relate the material to 'real world' examples.
 The Online Learning Environment (OLE) provides instant access to course materials and also offers academic, administrative and technical support.

 - A study calendar for each course to help you organize your time.
 This sets out a schedule for coursework and assignment deadlines.

 This will depend partly on choices you make, but most students take three years to complete an MSc.
 The study calendar consists of five sessions per year.
 Each session is devoted to a specific module and lasts eight weeks (with the exception of the fifth session which runs for 10 weeks).
 During each session you will need to allocate between 15-20 hours per week to complete the programme.

 Summary of key dates

-Choose five core modules from the list below plus three other modules from the list of electives or the list of core modules.
+Choose 5 core modules from the list below plus 3 further modules from the list of electives or the list of core modules.

 - Econometric principles and data analysis